-Draft results of a new E3 study for the California Energy Commission show that the state needs a transition strategy for its natural gas system as it aims for net-zero carbon emissions by 2045.
+A new E3 study for the California Energy Commission demonstrates why the state needs a transition strategy for its retail natural gas distribution system, as it aims to achieve its ambitious climate goals by midcentury.

 In September 2019, the nonprofit Gridworks published policy recommendations in a related report, “California’s Gas System in Transition: Equitable, Affordable, Decarbonized and Smaller,” which draws from E3’s analysis of the PG&E system.